Devinbeth/React-Mini-Projects/01-State-and-Props/02-Team-Maker/README.md

 You you will need to create a new input field and button to handle adding team members to our team list.
 This also means you will need a place to keep track of this info.
 On state create an array to hold the members of our team. when the user clicks the save Team Member button it will add their name to the array of team members as a string.

-Using array.map inside of the render method, but outside of the return, loop through the team members array and make a JSX tag for each member of the array.
-Put the variable you made to store each team member down in your return.
+Using array.map inside of the render method, but outside of the return,loop through the team members array and make a JSX tag for each member of the array.
+Put the variable you made to store the array of JSX down in your return.

-#### Phrases to Google for help
+### Phrases to Google for help
 - React map array
 - React setState array example onClick

-#### Projects with example Code
+### Projects with example Code
 - Employee Manager (Employee List Component)

 ## Phase Four

-#### Creating a component and passing props
+### Creating a component and passing props

 <p align="center">
   <img src="https://github.com/Rasbandit/React-Drills/blob/master/images/Team Maker/phase-4.jpg" width="375" height="420">